Fallen Angels (1995 film): Critical reception

 On Metacritic, the film has a weighted average score of 71 out of 100 based on 13 critic reviews, indicating "generally favorable reviews".
-Reviews on the site highlighted the film’s distinctive visual style and unconventional storytelling.
-TV Guide praised its "extraordinary emotional depth," while Lisa Alspector of the Chicago Reader wrote that Wong "makes these five self-consciously idiosyncratic types—often seen through distorting lenses in cinematographer Christopher Doyle’s somber, garish Hong Kong—fully and instantly believable."
+Reviews on the site highlighted the film's distinctive visual style and unconventional storytelling.
+TV Guide praised its "extraordinary emotional depth," while Lisa Alspector of the Chicago Reader wrote that Wong "makes these five self-consciously idiosyncratic types—often seen through distorting lenses in cinematographer Christopher Doyle's somber, garish Hong Kong—fully and instantly believable."
 Kevin Thomas of the Los Angeles Times called it "an exhilarating rush of a movie, with all manner of go-for-broke visual bravura that expresses perfectly the free spirits of his bold young people."

+Critics have described the film's structure as intentionally fragmented: the San Francisco Chronicle called it “an experiment in anti-narrative,” noting that Wong “interweaves [the characters’] stories so casually that his story, for what it's worth, always stays beyond our grasp.”
+Similarly, Jude D. Russo of The Harvard Crimson wrote that the film's “two storylines intersect occasionally throughout the film...but remain fundamentally separate through most of the film, reflecting the isolation at the movie's heart.”

 Author Stephen Teo, in the book Wong Kar-wai: Auteur of Time, considered Fallen Angels Wong's most social and political film.
 Meanwhile, Peter Brunette stated the nonlinear structure and "anti-realist, hyperstylized" cinematography of Fallen Angels and its predecessor Chungking Express pointed towards the future of cinema.
 Scholars Justin Clemens and Dominic Pettman commented on the social and political undertones of Fallen Angels: by portraying the characters' loneliness, alienation and indecisiveness, the film represents a metaphor for the political climate of contemporary Hong Kong, the impending end of British rule and transition to Chinese rule in 1997.
 Film critic Thorsten Botz-Bornstein highlighted Fallen Angels as a film that represented Wong's peculiar appeal to both traditional "Eastern" and "Western" audiences—it portrays Hong Kong with "post-colonial modernity" showcased through crammed apartments, public transportation, noodle parlors that were emblematic of modern Asia's consumerism.
 On the one hand, those elements could not be rightfully called "traditionally Asian"; on the other, Western audience viewed such elements with astounding curiosity.